 Students begin the Radiography Program in August of each year.
-A total of 77 credits must be completed for this degree.
-The required general education courses are an important part of the program.
-Since admissions are highly competitive and enrollment is limited, it is strongly recommended that these general education courses be completed before applying to the program as this will improve your chances of being admitted, although taking these courses in advance does not guarantee admission.
-Meeting the admissions requirements does not guarantee program acceptance.
-For this reason, the following criteria are used to determine which applicants will be admitted: (Please note that there is no waiting list).
+The required natural science and general education courses are an important part of the program.
+Since selection is highly competitive and enrollment is limited, it is strongly recommended that these natural science and general education courses be completed before requesting a Milestone Review of your academic records.
+Please visit the Medical Campus Program Requirements web page to request a Milestone Review by the target deadline date of May 1st of each year for August (Fall semester) start.
+Completing these requirements will improve your chances of being selected to progress to discipline courses.
+Please note that taking these courses in advance does not guarantee admission.
+Meeting the program requirements does not guarantee selection towards beginning discipline courses.
+For this reason, the following criteria are used to determine which students will be progress: (Please note that there is no waiting list).

-2. The grade earned in the BSC and MAC courses
+2. The grade earned in the BSC, MGF, and RTE 1000 courses

 3. Completion of the following courses:

 |Course||Course Title||Credit Hours|